-Note that because agencies that provide ferry service are reimbursed at 50% of eligible operating expense, and some agencies are at their 1997 funding floor, the actual distribution to urban and non-urban transit agencies will be somewhat different from the 30.2% and 36.3% calculated in our example.
-In fact, the actual FY 2015-16 provisional distribution percentages to urban and non-urban systems are 29.0%, and 35.8%, respectively.
+Note that because agencies that provide ferry service are reimbursed at 50% of eligible operating expense, and some agencies are at their 1997 funding floor, the actual distribution to other urban and non-urban transit agencies will be somewhat different from the 32.8% and 39.3% calculated in our example.
 Our calculated figures are simply used to illustrate the department's method of prorating operating assistance.

-The department makes monthly distributions during the fiscal year based on the above calculation and each agency's budgeted eligible operating expense.
+The department makes monthly distributions during the fiscal year based on the above calculation; i.e., based on each agency's budgeted eligible operating expense.
 This provisional distribution is adjusted twice: the first redistribution is based on reconciled transit agency expenditure reports are filed shortly after the end of the fiscal year.
 The final distribution is made after audited financial statements are received from all agencies, typically a year or more after the close of the fiscal year.
-The department anticipates making the final FY 2012-13 distribution by the end of February 2016.